-Haight Street already has a strong identity.
-Additional design elements along the street and sidewalk can visually exemplify the past and present character of the neighborhood.
+Haight Street already has a strong elements along the street and side past and present character of the

 CROSSWALKS

 Colorful and unique crosswalks along the length of a corridor can help to define the corridor and add visual interest.
 Community-driven designs can be uniquely Haight.